 With the economy as uncertain as it is right now, it’s a good idea to do a little budget tune-up.

 Find those areas that tend to go over budget.
 This can often be groceries and dining out, but also discretionary expenses like entertainment and clothing.
 These are the categories that you can start restricting.

 Depending on your situation, you may need to either cut down or eliminate anything optional.
 At the very least, find those leaks that are draining your account and make adjustments to save more money.

 Also, make sure you’re being honest about what’s a necessity and what’s *not*.
 If you want your money to last, you’ll probably need to make some sacrifices, at least until things get back to some type of normal.

-You might have to be on a bare-bones budget for a while.
+You may have to live on a tight budget for a while.
 Take the time now (while you have it) to create a spending plan that will sustain you through this crazy time.

 #2 Review your emergency fund

 If you have an emergency fund already in place, you’re feeling a bit more secure than a lot of people right now.
 Everywhere you look are reports of layoffs, people losing their jobs, and unemployment claims skyrocketing.
-My husband was furloughed for 90 days.
+My husband has been furloughed until the end of the year.

 Check your emergency fund balance and determine the best way to use that money.
-If you do become unemployed, you will definitely want to apply for unemployment.
-With the stimulus bill that was recently passed, you’ll get an additional 13 weeks and $600 a week above what your state benefit is.
+If you do get furloughed or laid off, you will definitely want to apply for unemployment.
+If you qualify, you can also receive benefits through federal programs such as the Pandemic Emergency Unemployment Compensation (PEUC) and Pandemic Unemployment Assistance (PUA) .
 Don’t lose out on this!

 If you don’t have an emergency fund, I imagine you’re feeling pretty anxious right now.
 My advice to you is don’t stress out.
 Stress affects your decision-making ability, so you want to be calm and clear-headed as you figure out your finances.